 At this point in time our group has had several additional NGS tests done and we have determined that around 2000 years ago we divided into two distinct clans.
 The Schrag clan and Stirnimann clan.
 Further testing of the Schrag clan leads us up to about 450 years ago, when we have the following “Wynigen” Switzerland branch of ‘Schrags formed, which occurred after being in Switzerland for about 1500 years.
 It is interesting that the two clans have continued living as neighbors to this day.
 Schrag clan:subgroup is J-Y20306

-The above 9 SNPs will are available for testing for assigning generations to some as yet untested Schrags.
+The above 10 SNPs are available for testing for assigning generations to some as yet untested Schrags.

 The Schrag clan determined by test YF03103 has undergone an additional 3 SNP mutations whose place in the generations of Schrags .needs to be determined.
 The following 3 SNPs are available for testing.